Facts About Americans and Marijuana

 The government regulations limiting the breadth of scientific investigations on marijuana have an impact on research as well.
 To get study approval, researchers must negotiate a challenging regulatory environment, which impedes the advancement of a thorough understanding of cannabis and its effects.

-Efforts to address these challenges include proposed federal legislation such as the Marijuana Opportunity Reinvestment and Expungement (MORE) Act, which aims to decriminalize marijuana at the federal level and expunge the records of those convicted of marijuana-related offenses.
+Efforts to address these challenges include proposed federal legislation such as the Marijuana Opportunity Reinvestment and Expungement (MORE) Act, which aims to decriminalize marijuana at the federal level and expunge the records of those convicted of marijuana-related offences.

 1. Social and Racial Justice Issues

 With the help of programs to encourage diversity in the cannabis sector and the expungement of prior convictions, legalization efforts have started to alleviate these discrepancies.
-People from neighborhoods disproportionately impacted by the war on drugs can get assistance from social equity initiatives in places like Illinois and California to access the legal cannabis market.
+People from neighbourhoods disproportionately impacted by the war on drugs can get assistance from social equity initiatives in places like Illinois and California to access the legal cannabis market.

 1. Health and Safety Concerns